livepy/MedicalTriCorder/README.md

 Medical TriCorder
 ================

-A Medical TriCorder written in Python that interfaces with an Arduino and is designed to run on a Raspberry Pi.
+A Medical TriCorder written in Python that interfaces with an arduino powered Hand Scanner Unit and is designed to run Windows, Linux, Mac OS X, and Raspberry Pi.
-Future versions of the software will support Windows, Linux, and Mac OS X.